Arduino-IRremote/Arduino-IRremote/README.md

 - The **minimal CPU frequency** for receiving is 4 MHz, since the 50 탎 timer ISR takes around 12 탎 on a 16 MHz ATmega.
 - To **increase strength of sent output signal** you can increase the current through the send diode, and/or use 2 diodes in series, since one IR diode requires only 1.5 volt.
- - The line \#include "ATtinySerialOut.h" in PinDefinitionsAndMore.h (requires the library to be installed) saves 370 bytes program space and 38 bytes RAM for **Digispark boards** as well as enables serial output at 8MHz.
+ - The line \#include "ATtinySerialOut.h" in PinDefinitionsAndMore.h (requires the library to be installed) saves 370 bytes program memory and 38 bytes RAM for **Digispark boards** as well as enables serial output at 8MHz.
  - The default software generated PWM has **problems on AVR running with 8 MHz**.
 The PWM frequency is around 30 instead of 38 kHz and RC6 is not reliable.
 You can switch to timer PWM generation by `#define SEND_PWM_BY_TIMER`.